schorfES/pacto/README.md

 There are a [lot of great frameworks](https://javascriptreport.com/the-ultimate-guide-to-javascript-frameworks/) out there which are supposed to be used for _single page applications (SPA)_.
-When using them on regular websites it's hard to apply those frameworks to an already server side rendered DOM or to enhance certain sections with some _interaction candy_.
-On the other hand the network payload to ship a SPA framework is quiet huge when using for example only the _state management_ or _virtual DOM_ of that framework.
+When using them on regular websites it's hard to apply those frameworks to an already server-side rendered DOM or to enhance certain sections with some _interaction candy_.
+On the other hand, the network payload to ship an SPA framework is quite huge when using for example only the _state management_ or _virtual DOM_ of that framework.
 This may results in a higher _time to interactive_ due to network traffic, parse, interpret and execution time.